5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 This guide is for people who don't alread know which internal USB ports belongsto which physic port on the front and back I/O panel of their computer. *TO BE CONTINUED…*

 ### Assigning Physical Location of Device (`_PLD`)
 This method provides a lot of details about the pysical location of the USB ports themselves.
-These includ: location, shape, color and a lot of rather uninteresting details for PC users.
+Such as: location, shape, color and a lot of rather uninteresting details for PC users.
 Here's a long list of some of the available parameters:

 ```swift
 Name (_PLD, Package (0x01)  // _PLD: Physical Location of Device